Ned McWherter: Tennessee House of Representatives

-Governor
+Gubernatorial tenure

+1986 election

 As the 1986 governor's race approached, Democrats struggled to find a candidate.
 Neither Bob Clement nor Anna Belle Clement O'Brien was interested in running, and the 1978 nominee, Jake Butcher, was facing bank fraud charges.

 Sensing an opportunity, McWherter entered the race, and defeated Public Service Commissioner Jane Eskind and Nashville mayor Richard Fulton for the nomination, winning 42% of the vote to 29% for Eskind, and 26% for Fulton.
 With Alexander term-limited, Republicans nominated former Governor Winfield Dunn.

 Dunn's campaign tried to portray McWherter as a West Tennessee beer salesman, though McWherter pointed out that Dunn was a co-owner of a hotel in Nashville that sold liquor, and noted that Pilot, a convenience store chain owned by Dunn's campaign treasurer, Jim Haslam, was one of the state's largest beer retailers.
 Dunn also failed to pick up a critical endorsement from East Tennessee congressman Jimmy Quillen, who was still bitter over Dunn's veto of the ETSU medical school bill.
 McWherter ran a strong statewide campaign, visiting and organizing in all 95 counties.
 On election day, he defeated Dunn, 656,602 votes to 553,449.